What is TischPDX?

 TischPDX is an emerging Jewish leadership incubator.

 We identify up and coming leaders in the Portland Jewish community who are primarily leading or innovating Jewish programs on the east side.
-We invite them to participate in our year-long leadership development cohort program.
+We invite them to participate in our 16-month leadership development cohort program.
 Cohort members meet monthly on a Shabbat afternoon for a 4 hour session that includes Torah study, leadership training and relationship building.
 Cohort members also receive a stipend for their participation.

 TischPDX provides financial support, mentorship and Torah that grounds these emerging local leaders in wisdom and roots them in the ancient so they can meaningfully explore the new and renewed.